Charles Brandon, 1st Duke of Suffolk: Marriage to Mary Tudor

 Charles Brandon took part in the jousts which celebrated the marriage of Mary Tudor, King Henry VIII's sister, with King Louis XII of France.
-Later, on King Louis XII's death in 1515, he was accredited to negotiate various matters with the King; and was sent to congratulate the new King, Francis I of France, as well as to negotiate Princess Mary's return to England.

-Love between Charles and the young Dowager Queen Mary had existed before her marriage, and King Francis I roundly charged him with an intention to marry her.
-King Francis, perhaps in the hope of his wife Queen Claude's death, had himself been one of Mary's suitors in the first week of her widowhood, in which Mary had asserted that she had given him her confidence in order to avoid his overtures.
+On Louis XII's death in 1515, Brandon was sent to congratulate the new king, Francis I, and was accredited to negotiate various matters with him, including Dowager Queen Mary's return to England.
+Love had existed between Mary and Brandon before her marriage to Louis.
+Francis, perhaps in the hope of his wife Queen Claude's death, had been one of Mary's suitors in the first week of her widowhood, in which Mary had asserted that she had given him her confidence in order to avoid his overtures.

-King Francis I and King Henry VIII both professed a friendly attitude towards the marriage of the lovers, but Charles had many political enemies, and Mary feared that she might again be sacrificed for political considerations.
-The King's Council, not wishing to see Charles Brandon gain further power at court, were opposed to the match.
-The truth was that King Henry was anxious to obtain from King Francis the gold plate and jewels which had been given or promised to his sister Mary by King Louis XII as well as the reimbursement of the expenses of her marriage with King Louis; and he practically made his acceptance in Charles's suit dependent on Charles obtaining them.
-However, when Charles was sent to bring Mary back to England, King Henry VIII made him promise that he would not propose to her.
-Once in France though, Charles was persuaded by Mary to abandon this pledge.
-The couple wed in secret at the Hotel de Clugny on 3 March 1515 in the presence of just 10 people, among whom was King Francis I. Charles announced their marriage to Thomas Wolsey who had been their fast friend.
+Francis I and Henry VIII both professed a friendly attitude towards the marriage of the lovers, but Brandon had many political enemies, and Mary feared that she might again be sacrificed for political considerations.
+The King's Council, not wishing to see Brandon gain further power at court, were opposed to the match.
+The truth was that Henry was anxious to obtain from Francis the gold plate and jewels that had been given or promised to Mary by Louis XII, as well as reimbursement of the expenses of her marriage with him; and Henry practically made his acceptance of Brandon's suit dependent on Brandon obtaining them.
+However, when Brandon was sent to bring Mary back to England, the King made him promise that he would not propose to her.
+Once in France though, Brandon was persuaded by Mary to abandon this pledge.
+The couple wed in secret at the Hotel de Clugny on 3 March 1515 in the presence of just 10 people, among whom was Francis I. Brandon announced their marriage to Thomas Wolsey, who was a kinsman and friend.